yangyangxu0/MQTransformer/README.md

 # MQTransformer

 This repo is the official implementation of ["MQTransformer"](https://arxiv.org/abs/2205.14354) as well as the follow-ups.
 It currently includes code and models for the following tasks:

 ## Updates

-***02/07/2023***

-`News`:

-1. The Thirty-Seventh Conference on Artificial Intelligence (AAAI2023) will be held in Washington, DC, USA., from February 7-14, 2023.

 ***04/04/2023***

 `News`:

-1. We release the MQTransformer code.
+1. We release the MQTransformer code and model.

 ## Introduction